 Head back to your campsite to change into dry clothes, and then take the trail that starts near the visitor center called “Cavern Point Loop Trail” for some of the best views on the island.
 Continue on to North Bluff Trail to Potato Harbor (5 miles rt) which loops back around to where you started from.
 If you don’t want to hike the whole thing- just bring some wine and sit down to enjoy the sunset from the top of Cavern Point! (hint: wine in a can from Trader Joe’s is great to bring for camping)

 2 Days in Channel Islands, Day 2 :Hike to Smugglers Cove

 Wake up early and start the 8 mile roundtrip hike to Smugglers Cove, where you will encounter sweeping ocean views along a coastline trail that eventually ends at a secluded beach.
 If you don’t want to trek the whole 8-mile trail, or are pressed for time, even just doing the first half of the hike is worth it!
 Make sure you keep an eye on the time, though, to get back to the dock area in time for your ferry back to the mainland.

-There are no campfires allowed on the island, so if youwant to cook food at night, make sure to bring a campstove
+- Campfires are not allowed on the island, so if you want to cook food at night, make sure to bring a campstove

 The campground is open year-round.
 I went in late September- the weather was perfect.
 The water was cold, but we went snorkeling anyways.
 I would suggest going in August to catch some warmer water temps.
 But remember- this is a trip you need to plan months in advance since the campsites book up super fast!